codexsw/solidity-101/exercises/15-enums/README.md

 2. Create a `PolicyStatus` enum with the following values: `QUOTE`, `BOUND`, `ISSUED`, `CANCELLED`, `EXPIRED`.

+3. Create a `isActive` function that will return `true` if the status of the policy is `BOUND` or `ISSUED`.
+Otherwise, it should return `false`.

+4. Create a `notActive` function that will return `true` if the status of the policy is `CANCELLED` or `EXPIRED`.
+Otherwise, it should return `false`.

-3. Compile the code by clicking on the "Test" button above.
+5. Compile the code by clicking on the "Test" button above.

 ## Remember